5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   "relations": []
 }
 ```
-* 404 - Plans were not found.
+* 404 - Plan was not found.
 * 500 - An error occurred.

 ### DELETE Data/Action/plan/{id}